l2dy-sonarcloud/fractalbits-main/README.md

 ## Quick Start - Docker

 Run FractalBits in a single Docker container for quick testing and evaluation.
+The Docker image bundles all services (API server, BSS, NSS, RSS) into a single container orchestrated by the `container-all-in-one` binary.

 ### Using `just` Commands (Recommended)